I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfinterrupt/nc-wdfinterrupt-pfn_wdfinterruptreleaselock.md

 For passive level interrupts, the driver must call <b>WdfInterruptReleaseLock</b> at IRQL = PASSIVE_LEVEL.

-For a code example that uses <b>WdfInterruptReleaseLock</b>, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff547340">WdfInterruptAcquireLock</a>.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |